d6lts/gradebook/README.txt

     D. Teachers can see any student responses in the gradebook.
 They are listed with links below the title on the grade form.
-    E. When a grade is given for an assignment with a response, the state of the response node is changed to graded, and students cannot modify these form elements anymore.
-(I am still developing these ideas, so feedback / use cases are welcomed).
+    E. When a grade is given for an assignment with a response, the state of the response node is changed to graded.
+Teachers can optionally prevent students from modifying the response after it has been graded by enabling the 'Prevent students from editing responses...' option on the Settings page for their gradebook.
+    F. Individual resonses to an assignment can be graded via a grading form that will be displayed whenever a teacher views a student response.
+To do this the  'Add a grade form to student responses when viewed by the teacher' option must be enabled on the Gradebook API configuration screen.
+If this option is enabled, teachers can choose from several grading methods for each class.
+For example, teachers can choose to only count the first (or last) graded response, average all graded responses for an assignment, etc.
+       Teachers can also choose not use this feature and just enter the grade for the assignment directly in the gradebook.
+The method is selected on the Settings page for each gradebook.
-    F. When assigning a grade, teachers can check 'redo permitted' to allow a student to submit another response for the (graded) assignment.
+    G. When editing a grade in the gradebook, teachers can check 'redo permitted' to allow a student to submit another response for the (graded) assignment.
        This will change the response status to REDO for each response submitted for the assignment.
 Unchecking the redo permitted box and submitting a grade will return the response status to graded.
-    G. Restrictions can be placed on student rattachments.
+    H. Restrictions can be placed on student rattachments.
 The default behavior is not to allow students to respond to an assignment after the due date.
        This default behavior can be changed for an individual gradebook through the settings tab on the gradebook page.
 Teachers can also override this default behavior for individual assignments by setting the response restrictions on the node edit page when creating assignments.
-    H. Grades with responses are emphasized on the gradebook page using a css style.
+    I. Grades with responses are emphasized on the gradebook page using a css style.
 The default emphasis can be adjusted by overriding or editing the gradebook_responses.css file.
+    J. Teachers can receive email notifications whenever a response to an assignment is marked completed.
+Like the other gradebook email notifications, this feature must be enabled and configured at the Email Settings fieldset on the Gradebook API configuration screen.
+Also, teachers can control whether or not they receive email notifications through the Gradebook settings fieldset added to their user profile page.

 3. Gradebook Scales and Weights allows teachers to define grading scales, i.e. letter grades mapped to numerical point ranges.
 Category weighting, in